ogulcankarakullukcu/GithubApiForkCount/README.md

 -Opens the connection to reach data of users' locations and companies ( URL example: "https://api.github.com/users/ogulcankarakullukcu)
 -Picks the location&company information of user and set them.

-You can each line of classes, and if you get confused, please ask me your questions with sending an e-mail to my address(ogulcan.karakullukcu@ozu.edu.tr).
+If you get confused, please ask me your questions with sending an e-mail to my address(ogulcan.karakullukcu@ozu.edu.tr).

 Thank you!